 Here are some examples of what you might find in the BRD:

-- Inventory must remain part of the 4 walls inventory until the trailer is closed and sealed.
+- Inventory must remain part of the four walls inventory until the trailer is closed and sealed.

 - Inventory must remain part of the yard inventory until the carrier picks up the trailer.
 A transaction must be sent to the customer with the carrier pickup date and time.